brycie-boy/The_Cosmos/Inbox scrap.md

 [aging and death]

-Highlight(pink) - Location 5644

-“When, friends, a noble disciple understands aging and death, the origin of aging and death, the cessation of aging and death, and the way leading to the cessation of aging and death, in that way he is one of right view

 Highlight(pink) - Location 5647

 The aging of beings in the various orders of beings, their old age, brokenness of teeth, grayness of hair, wrinkling of skin, decline of life, weakness of faculties—this is called aging.